 FAFSA Do's & Don'ts

-The Free Application for Federal Student Aid - the FAFSA - is the first step to applying for financial aid.
-The FAFSA determines eligibility for federal student finncail aid programs, such as Pell Grant, work study, and federal student loans.
-FAFSA is also the basis for determining eligibility for New York State Tuition Assistance Program (TAP) grants and some other state and college-based scholarships and aid programs.
+The Free Application for Federal Student Aid - FAFSA - is the first step to applying for financial aid.
+The FAFSA determines eligibility for federal student financial aid programs, such as the Pell Grant, work study, and federal student loans.
+FAFSA is also used for determining eligibility for the New York State Tuition Assistance Program (TAP) and other state and college-based finacial aid programs.

 - Complete the FAFSA online at fafsa.gov.